openenclave/openenclave/docs/GettingStartedDocs/Contributors/OPTEEGettingStarted.md

 minimize the chance of a configuration mismatch, which, while minimal at the level of abstraction that the SDK operates at, may nevertheless occur.

-Assuming that you have a Dev Kit from an OP-TEE OS build, compiling the SDK is
+Assuming that you have a Dev Kit from an OP-TEE OS build and its location is stored in the `DEV_KIT` variable, compiling the SDK is simple:
-simple:

 ```bash
 mkdir build